lizamclain/love-courty/README.md

 # Love-Courtly

-Love-Courtly allows users to book reservations at tennis courts in their area.
+Love-Courtly allows users create an account to book reservations at tennis courts in their area and rate the tennis parks.

 ## github repo
 https://github.com/lizareed5/love-courtly